Sweetheart (2016 film)

 Sweetheart is a 2016 Bangladeshi romantic drama film written by S. Reza and directed by Wazed Ali Sumon.
 The film stars Bappy Chowdhury, Bidya Sinha Mim, Riaz Uddin Ahamed Siddique with Shampa Reza and Parveen Sultana Diti in supporting roles.

 Riaz plays Richard, the only heir of an established business dynasty who is in love with Prilina, a childhood friend, portrayed by Mim.
 Before going to London for higher education, Richard gets engaged to Prilina.
 While Richard is away, Prilina gets close to Jishan, played by Bappy.
-Two becomes closer as they spend time together, Prilina realizes her feelings for Jishan.
+The two become closer as they spend time together, Prilina realizes her feelings for Jishan.
 Meanwhile, Richard returns from abroad.
-Divided by religion, and nonacceptance from society, the lives of three individuals ends in tragedy.
+Divided by religion, and nonacceptance from society, the lives of three individuals end in tragedy.

 Sweetheart first look was officially launched on 17 May 2015 by Tiger Media Limited and second teaser was revealed a month later.
 The Official Trailer of the film was revealed on 30 January 2016.
 The film is produced by A.S Raj under the banner of Digital Movies.
 The film soundtrack album was launched on 8 February 2016 at Star Cineplex and received tremendous response from audiences since then.
 The film is released in 80 screens on 12 February 2016.

 Plot

-Bilina (Mim) and Richard (Riaz) belongs to traditional Christian family.
-Growing up together, Bilina and Richard gets accustomed to each other's accompany.
+Brilina (Mim) and Richard (Riaz) belong to traditional Christian family.
+Growing up together, Brilina and Richard get accustomed to each other's accompany.
 During teenage years, Richard goes to London for higher studies.
-While Richard is away, Bilina gets to know Zishan (Bappy), who belongs to a Muslim family.
-As the time passes, their friendship turns to love.
-However, in the meantime, Richard returns to Bilina and proposes to her, and Bilina accepts due to immense pressure from community and family.
-Unknown about the feelings Bilina have for Zishan, Richard marries her and soon after, however their marriage remain complicated.
+While Richard is away, Brilina gets to know Zishan (Bappy), who belongs to a Muslim family.
+As time passes, their friendship turns to love.
+However, in the meantime, Richard returns to Brilina and proposes to her, and Bilina accepts due to immense pressure from community and family.
+Unknown about the feelings Brilina has for Zishan, Richard marries her and soon after, however, their marriage remains complicated.

-Zishan, heartbroken by the treachery of Bilina, thinks that Bilina left him because of Richard's wealth, and vows to build an empire of wealth.
+Zishan, heartbroken by the treachery of Brilina, thinks that Bilina left him because of Richard's wealth, and vows to build an empire of wealth.
 As the film turns complex, the story of the film revolves around the love triangle between three individuals, whose love turns to utmost hate.